 The elementary field earth and the (inter)cultural earth roads

 In the elementary field of ‘earth’ three icons have been placed that characterize wisdom paths of tribes and peoples living traditionally from natural contexts.
 In prehistoric times this ‘pre- modern’ way of life was spread all over the earth.
-As a result of modernization and colonization, this way of life has been reduced, but can still be found mainly within: African; Indian; and Aboriginal peoples, Maori and other indigenous peoples of Oceania.
+As a result of modernization and colonization, this way of life has been reduced, but is also alive as wisdom from within each human being, and can still be found mainly within: African; Indian; and Aboriginal peoples, Maori and other indigenous peoples of Oceania.

 The elementary field of water and the (inter)cultural water roads